 A lawyer from Bogin, Munns & Munns can manage all of these tasks and more to ease your burden.
 You do not have to fight for Social Security Disability on your own.
 The team at our Daytona Beach office is here to take care of your case so that you have one less thing to worry about.

 Consult Bogin, Munns & Munns Today

-If you live in Daytona Beach and would like legal assistance with your Social Security Disability case, call Bogin, Munns & Munns at (386) 763-2092.
+If you live in Daytona Beach and would like legal assistance with your Social Security Disability appeal, call Bogin, Munns & Munns.

-A lawyer from our office can make the application and appeals process much less stressful for you.
+An SSD lawyer from our office can explain what to expect, represent you every step of the way, and advocate for your receipt of SSDI or SSI benefits.
 We have team members standing by to take your call all day, every day.